-When considering to move from an apartment to a villa, many people just think about the increase in their monthly rent or mortgage payment.
-However, there are many additional costs that you will incur when living in a villa for general upkeep and maintenance, which you need to take into account.
-To make it easy for you to budget correctly for your move, the experts at ServiceMarket, the UAE’s leading marketplace for home services, and Delight Investment Group, a full services provider specializing in moving, cleaning, pest control and maintenance, have teamed up to prepare this handy cost guide.
+When considering shifting from an apartment to a villa, many people just think about the increase in their monthly rent or mortgage payment.
+Many get overwhelmed at the idea of moving in Dubai.
+No doubt there are many additional costs attached with living in a villa.
+These can include general upkeep and maintenance costs that you need to take into account.
+So, to make it easy for you, the experts at ServiceMarket, the UAE’s leading marketplace for home services, have come up with this handy cost guide.

-1. Monthly rent: Since villas are almost always more expensive than apartments in the same area, you are likely to see a significant increase in your monthly rent.
-For example, a quick comparison of average rent prices using the RERA Index shows that villas can cost over 100% more to rent than apartments in the same area.
-The difference in the average prices of renting an apartment or villa differs by area, and it is possible to find villas in some areas that are cheaper to rent than apartments in more expensive areas of Dubai.
+Since villas are almost always more expensive than apartments in the same area, you are likely to see a significant increase in your monthly rent.
+For example, let’s make a quick comparison of average rent prices using the RERA Index.
+It shows that villas can cost over 100% more to rent than apartments in the same area.
+The difference in the average prices of renting an apartment or a villa can differ by area.
+Moreover, it is possible to find villas in some areas that are cheaper to rent than apartments in more expensive areas of Dubai.

 |Area||3BR Apartment||3BR Villa|

 |The Views/ The Lakes||175,000 to 210,000||200,000 to 260,000|

 |The Gardens||75,000 to 90,000||155,000 to 180,000|

 |Palm Jumeirah||225,000 to 280,000||320,000 to 400,000|

 Another significant cost you should consider is your utility bills.
 People can typically have higher utility bills when they move to a villa.
 This is because they have more space, more rooms, and a garden to care for.
 However, there are some energy-saving tips you can implement to control your monthly bills.
 Simple things like turning extra lights off, restricting AC use, and taking shorter showers, can save you a lot of money each month.